-During 2017, the Shelter received notification that they were the beneficiary of two bequests.
-The ultimate amount to be received is undeterminable at this time.
-Subsequent events have been evaluated through June 7, 2017, which is the date the financial statements were available to be issued.
+Subsequent to year end, the Shelter received notification that they were the beneficiary of two bequests.
+Subsequent events have been evaluated through August 1, 2018, which is the date the financial statements were available to be issued.

 12. Future Accounting Standards